frzkn/eslint-plugin-react-native-enforce-testid/readme.md

 `testid-missing`
 Ensures that specified React Native components have a testID attribute defined.

 Triggers an error if a React Native component is missing the testID attribute.
-Default components checked: Button, Text, TextInput, TouchableOpacity, TouchableHighlight, Pressable.
+Default components checked: Button, TextInput, TouchableOpacity, TouchableHighlight, Pressable.

 Customize the checked components in the ESLint configuration.